Analyzing BuzzFeed (NASDAQ:BZFD) & Intelsat (OTCMKTS:INTEQ)

 |N/A

-BuzzFeed presently has a consensus price target of $7.25, indicating a potential upside of 73.44%.
-Given BuzzFeed’s higher possible upside, equities research analysts clearly believe BuzzFeed is more favorable than Intelsat.
+BuzzFeed presently has a consensus target price of $7.25, indicating a potential upside of 70.99%.
+Given BuzzFeed’s higher possible upside, equities analysts plainly believe BuzzFeed is more favorable than Intelsat.

 Summary